JuanPabloDiaz/platzi/2022/practicoConsumoAPI_RESTconJs/readme.md

 ## Challenge 🎲

-I built a Single Page Application with hash navigation.
-Create a movie browser from TheMovieDB
+I built a Single Page Application with hash navigation. in which I created a movie browser from TheMovieDB.

 <!-- BUILD WITH -->